freeCodeCamp/freeCodeCamp/guide/english/python/lists/list-sort-method/index.md

 More information about sort() and sorted() can be found <a href='https://docs.python.org/3.6/tutorial/datastructures.html' target='_blank' rel='nofollow'>here</a>.

 More information about sort() and sorted() can be found <a href='https://docs.python.org/3.6/tutorial/datastructures.html' target='_blank' rel='nofollow'>here</a>.

+#### When to use sort() vs sorted()

+list.sort() is used when you want to mutate the list, sorted() when you want a new sorted object back.
+Use sorted() when you want to sort something that is an iterable, not a list yet.
+### Performance

+For lists, list.sort() is faster than sorted() because it doesn't have to create a copy.
+For any other iterable, you have no choice.

+You cannot retrieve the original positions.
+Once you called list.sort() the original order is gone.